-This section explains what happens if the Transfer takes place and highlights any changes to the way Policies are managed.
+This Section explains what happens if the Transfer takes place and highlights any changes to the way Policies are managed.
+Please note that this section of the guide summarises the entire Transfer and therefore it also includes any impact to SLPF, PLAL and PLL customers

-You can view the full Scheme document, which contains detailed technical information, on our website standardlife.co.uk/businesstransfer

-You can also request a copy by calling our helpline, our contact details are in Section 10 of this guide.
+You can view the full Scheme document, which contains detailed technical information, on our website standardlife.co.uk/businesstransfer.
+You can also request a copy; the contact details are in Section 10 of this guide.